 One effect of cold weather is poor battery performance – it’s possible for your iPhone to suddenly die despite reporting 30% battery life left.
 So why is it that your iPhone battery dies in cold weather?

-The iPhone Battery
+The iPhone battery

 All iPhones use a type of battery called Lithium-Ion (sometimes abbreviated Li-ion).
 This is the most common battery technology found in rechargeable devices.

-Li-ion batteries carry certain advantages – they charge fairly quickly and don’t need to be completely depleted before recharging (in fact, it’s better to recharge at 20% then waiting for your phone to die).
+Li-ion batteries carry certain advantages – they charge fairly quickly and don’t need to be completely depleted before recharging (in fact, it’s better to recharge at 20% than waiting for your phone to die).
 Unfortunately, these batteries don’t do so well when the temperature outside drops.

 Lithium-Ion batteries suffer in extreme cold temperatures:

 According to Battery University, cold temperature “increases the internal resistance and diminishes the capacity” of a Li-ion battery.
-Specifically, they estimate that at -18 degrees Celcius a Li-ion may only deliver 50% of its capacity.
+Specifically, they estimate that at -18 degrees Celsius a Li-ion may only deliver 50% of its capacity.

 Apple specifies that their batteries work best at a range of 0 degrees Celsius to 35 degrees Celsius.
 While we almost never reach the upper range in Canada, temperatures below freezing are typical for the winter months.

-Because the battery meter is calibrated assuming warmer temperatures, the reduced capacity in the cold can cause the reading to be unreliable.
+Because the battery meter is calibrated for warmer temperatures, the reduced capacity in the cold can cause the reading to be unreliable.
 This is one of the reasons your phone may die while still showing 30%.

 Keep your phone alive as long as possible

-To keep your phone working as long as possible while it’s cold outside, the best think you can do is to keep it warm.
+To keep your phone working as long as possible while it’s cold outside, the best thing you can do is to keep it warm.
 Avoid exposing it to the cold air unless absolutely necessary.
 This means keep it in a warm pocket – your hands will thank you too (it’s too cold to be walking and texting anyway!)